 The national UK minimum wage is based on a wage per hour, applicable to all jobs in the UK.
 The government reviews the wage in the UK annually in April, after taking advice from an independent body called the Low Pay Commission.

-All UK employers must agree to pay at least the national minimum wage (NMW) to workers up to the age of 25.
-For workers older than 25 years, the national UK living wage (NLW) instead applies, which is set at around 50 pence higher than the NMW.
+All UK employers must pay at least the national minimum wage (NMW) to workers up to the age of 25.
+For workers older than 25 years, the national UK living wage (NLW) instead applies; this is around 50 pence higher than the NMW.

 The amount of minimum wage that workers receive depends on which age bracket they fall into.
 To be entitled to the wage they must be of at least school leaving age, which is generally 16 years old in England.